brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 *Note: The PageVisibility API is not a WebAPI that we need to specify a permission for.
 We get this one for free. =P*

-So whenever a user clicks out of our application or returns to their home screen, a `visibilitychange` event is going to be fired on our document.
-We'll handle creating the notification when `document.hidden` is `true`.
+So whenever a user clicks out of our application, we know that `document.hidden` is going to be `true`.

-In our episode model (/app/scripts/models/episode_model.js), we are doing a check to see when the download is complete.
-Upon completion, we are setting the model's `isDownloading` property to false, and setting it's `isDownloaded` property to true.
+In our episode model (`/app/scripts/models/episode_model.js`), we are doing a check to see when the download is complete.
+Upon completion, we are setting the model's `isDownloading` property to false, and setting its `isDownloaded` property to true.
 Let's also call our `notifyOnDownloadComplete` function if the document is hidden:

 ```javascript
 if (_this.get('_chunkCount') ===